What to know about the Seahawks after Day 4 of NFL free agency

 Brown’s history playing right guard means the Seahawks could use him there, if needed.
 They are likely not done adding to the center spot, particularly via the draft, as there has been ample speculation they are enamored with Minnesota’s John Michael Schmitz, regarded as maybe the top center prospect available.

-That Brown is agreeing to a one-year contract wouldn’t seem to impact those draft plans.
+That Brown is agreeing to a one-year contract that doesn’t represent a significant financial commitment wouldn’t seem to preclude Seattle from drafting a center.

 The Seahawks’ top two centers in 2022 were Austin Blythe and Kyle Fuller.
 Both are free agents, and Blythe announced last month he is retiring.